rajibhossen/workload-driven-autoscaling-ensemble-cluster24/flux-with-kripke/README-workload-driven.md

-# Static Setup with Flux and Laghos
+# Workload Driven Autoscaling Setup with Flux and Kripke
 Workload-Driven Autoscaling means we will deploy the cluster with 8 instance and we will utilize workload-driven autoscaling algorithm to have autoscaling of flux pods and cluster autoscaling.